VishwamAI/CyberCity/README.md

 ### v2.0 Beta has coming soon
 - after that we have doing some applications development i.e Benmap,cydra,Hellosploit
 - no changes for brupsuite
-### Here is an explanation of each submenu and its items:

 # ⬇️ Download